hekar/blog/_posts/2020-09-22-dotcover-dotnetcore.md

 ## Add Dotcover

-To reference Dotcover in the unit test project, open `./ConsoleApp.Tests/ConsoleApp.Tests.csproj` in a text editor.
+To include Dotcover in the unit test project, open `./ConsoleApp.Tests/ConsoleApp.Tests.csproj` in a text editor.
 Add the following:

 ```xml
   <ItemGroup>